New England Journal of Medicine July 25, 2013

 Bottom Line

-The CHEST-1 trial demonstrated that oral riociguat significantly improved exercise capacity and pulmonary hemodynamics in patients with inoperable or persistent/recurrent chronic thromboembolic pulmonary hypertension.
+In the CHEST-1 trial, riociguat significantly improved exercise capacity and pulmonary hemodynamics compared to placebo in patients with inoperable or persistent chronic thromboembolic pulmonary hypertension.

 Key Findings

-3. Secondary endpoints, including N-terminal pro-B-type natriuretic peptide (NT-proBNP) levels (P<0.001) and World Health Organization (WHO) functional class (P=0.003), also showed statistically significant improvements in the riociguat arm.
+3. Riociguat treatment led to statistically significant improvements in N-terminal pro-brain natriuretic peptide (NT-proBNP) levels (P<0.001) and World Health Organization (WHO) functional class (P=0.003).

 Study Design